 “When Oakhurst reached out to us and wanted to better understand Maine’s child hunger issue, we were of course excited.
 As we spoke, it became clear to us that they really wanted to identify and support a currently unsolved need,” said Justin Alfond, Co-founder of Full Plates Full Potential.
 “We know that schools want to feed all of their kids and start new meal programs, but struggle with the infrastructure to set them up.
 We believe the Oakhurst After School grant program can have a tremendous impact.”

 Oakhurst is Northern New England’s leading dairy brand and has stood behind every glass of milk and product for 97 years.
 While the FDA states there is no significant difference between milk from cows treated with artificial growth hormone, Oakhurst made history in 2003 when it asked its milk producers to take America’s First Farmer’s pledge not to use artificial growth hormone.
 Today, Oakhurst remains committed to the well being of its community through its Giving Goodness charitable donations to local organizations that support healthy, active kids and a healthy environment.
 The company produces milk and other dairy and juice products from its headquarters on Forest Avenue in Portland, Maine.
-In January 2014, Oakhurst became a wholly owned subsidiary of Dairy Farmers of America, a dairy farmer-owned cooperative based in Kansas City, Missouri.
+In January 2014, Oakhurst became a wholly owned subsidiary of Dairy Farmers of America, a dairy farmer-owned cooperative based in Kansas City, Kansas.
 For more information, visit www.oakhurstdairy.com.